GBell94/mildew-detection-in-cherry-leaves/README.md

 * Bar charts of label frequencies for the Train, Validation and Test sets.
 * Model history - line plots of the accuracy and loss.
 * Model evaluation results - table showing the Test set performance.

-* List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a give feature (for example, in the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type).

 ## Unfixed Bugs